wasmCloud/go/examples/provider/keyvalue-inmemory/README.md

 In addition to the standard elements of a Go project, the example directory includes the following files and directories:

-- `/bindings`: Directory for Go bindings of [interfaces](https://wasmcloud.com/docs/concepts/interfaces)
+- `/bindings`: An auto-generated directory for Go bindings of [interfaces](https://wasmcloud.com/docs/concepts/interfaces).
+Users typically will not need to interact directly with the contents of this directory.
-- `/wit`: Directory for WebAssembly Interface Type (WIT) packages that define interfaces
+- `/wit`: Directory for WebAssembly Interface Type (WIT) packages that define interfaces.
-- `wasmcloud.toml`: Configuration file for a wasmCloud application
+- `wasmcloud.toml`: Configuration file for a wasmCloud application.

-The example includes a shell script to simplify running the Go project:
+The example includes a shell script that simulates what the host does to run the provider, enabling you to test the provider without running a host.

 ```shell
 ./run.sh